 It is then one of the most devastating scenarios to be faced with: the idea of forced eviction.
 According to the website of Gagnon, Peacock & Vereeke, P.C., a lot of Americans in this day and age feel that to lose their home is to lose everything that they have worked for their entire lives.
 It is then of the utmost importance to make sure that the rights of homeowners and tenants are protected in the event of wrongful foreclosure.

 Unfortunately, the circumstances that surround wrongful foreclosure have been all too common in this day and age.
 Some people choose not to fight it – despite the fact that they could.
-Sometimes, the circumstances are born out a failure to properly notify the tenant, lender bad faith, overcharging late fees, or otherwise stated.
+Sometimes, the circumstances are born out a failure to properly notify the tenant, broker negligence, overcharging late fees, or otherwise stated.
 This is something that people should not have to take lying down and with the right kind of legal help; it can be battled in a court of law.
 Your home is one of the most important things that you can have – and if you don’t have to lose it, you shouldn’t have to.